Essential guide to the NFL play-offs

 Both the San Francisco 49ers, who got to the Super Bowl just two years ago, and the Dallas Cowboys, who eased to the NFC East title, will fancy their chances and meet in one of the ties of the round.

-What to watch for in wild card matches
+What to watch for in wildcard matches

 That game between the Cowboys and 49ers is perhaps the major attraction of the weekend.